jwhite66/mayoneus-testing.github.io/distribution-plan.md

 make fundamental reform the issue in that campaign — and to make the reform candidate the winner.

-In 2014, these interventions will serve as prototype for a much larger round of funding in the 2016 cycle.
+In 2014, these interventions will serve as the prototype for a much larger round of funding in the 2016 cycle.
 Our aim this year is to learn what works, and to prepare for the much bigger fight in 2016 for a majority in Congress committed to reform.